allegroai/clearml-server/README.md

 #### Step 2: Setup the Docker daemon

-To run the ElasticSearch Docker container, you must setup the Docker daemon by modifying the default values required by Elastic in your Docker configuration file (see [Notes for production use and defaults](https://www.elastic.co/guide/en/elasticsearch/reference/master/docker.html#_notes_for_production_use_and_defaults)).
+To run the ElasticSearch Docker container, setup the Docker daemon by modifying the default values required by Elastic in your Docker configuration file (see [Notes for production use and defaults](https://www.elastic.co/guide/en/elasticsearch/reference/master/docker.html#_notes_for_production_use_and_defaults)).
 We provide instructions for the most common Docker configuration files.

-You must edit or create a Docker configuration file:
+Edit or create the Docker configuration file:

 * If your system contains a `/etc/sysconfig/docker` Docker configuration file, edit it.